ma-foyez/bloodBD/README.md

 ## 🚀 Laravel Boost

-Laravel Boost is already installed in this project to provide enhanced development and debugging tools for Lara Dashboard.
+Laravel Boost is already installed in this project to provide enhanced development and debugging tools for Rokther Sondhane.

 **How to use Boost:**